MrFade321/Hacking_World_of_Warcraft_2/README.md

 I wont go into detail on how I am reading the position data of the player and the target.
 There are loads of posts about reading WoWs memory out there, if that is something you're interested in.
 Google it!

-Once we have the correct facing angel, we can craft our own :
+Once we have the correct facing angle, we can craft our own :
 ```
 CMSG_MOVE_START_TURN_LEFT                         = 0x39EC
 ```